shohinikundu/shohinikundu.github.io/_pages/about.md

 ---
 ### PhD Candidate in Finance

 I am Shohini Kundu, a PhD candidate at the University of Chicago Booth School of Business.
-My primary research interests are in financial intermediation and regulation, corporate finance, and macroeconomics.
+My primary research interests are financial intermediation and regulation, corporate finance, and macroeconomics.
 I am also interested in entrepreneurship and economic development.